vippsas/vipps-login-wordpress/README.md

 ### Free of charge

 Login with Vipps is free of charge for site owners and end-users.
 Merchants that already use Vipps online payment can add Sign in with Vipps to their account at [https://portal.vipps.no](https://portal.vipps.no).
-New site owners need to set-up an agreement with Vipps to use the service.
-This can be ordered here: [https://vipps.no/produkter-og-tjenester/bedrift/innlogging-og-identifisering/logg-inn-med-vipps/#kom-i-gang](https://vipps.no/produkter-og-tjenester/bedrift/innlogging-og-identifisering/logg-inn-med-vipps/#kom-i-gang).
+New site owners need to set up an agreement with Vipps to use the service.
+This can be ordered [here](https://portal.vipps.no/login).

 ### Customizable for your application